gbusto/overseer/NEW_GAME_PLAN.md

 - When KORO returns to normal, the shield should close again
 - Shield protects against all projectile attacks
     - Shield opens up when:
-        - Maintenance card is used (described later)
+        - Maintenance card is used
-        - Supercooling is redirected to KORO by players (described later)
+        - Supercooling is redirected to KORO by players
-        - Superheating is redirected to KORO by players (described later)
+        - Superheating is redirected to KORO by players
         - KORO may occasionally malfunction and expose itself unintentionally
 - When damaged, its voice becomes crazier and more broken
-    - I should add a script that can generate disturbing electronic audio like a machine screaming for when it gets hit or hurt
-- Is controlled by AI; we'll need to eventually work out all the data it should be gathering from the game to make its decisions

 ### Player actions / game mechanics
+- Players have a suit with integrity level that affects how much damage they take from attacks
+- Players can repair suits with repair kits
+- Players must manage their limited inventory (3+1 slots) to carry the right items for the situation
+- Players can share items directly with teammates
 - There will be 3 panels in the game:
-    1. A panel that opens up heat vents that go directly to KORO (part of the lore is that these can be used by KORO to heat itself if its temp gets too low)
+    1. A panel that opens up heat vents that go directly to KORO (must use heat vent control panel card)
-    2. A panel that somehow opens up cooling vents to pull the cold air out of there and redirect to KORO (similar to heating; used to help cool KORO if temps get too high; part of its regulation)
+    2. A panel that opens up cooling vents to redirect to KORO (must use cooling vent control panel card)
-    3. A maintenance panel that forces KORO to expose itself and open its shield
+    3. A maintenance panel that forces KORO to expose itself (must use maintenance control panel card)
-- When a superheating attack is going on, users should be notified on screen that they can stop the attack and hurt KORO if they open the heat vents; which can be done by going to the heat vents panel and interacting with it
+- When a superheating attack is going on, users should be notified on screen that they can stop the attack and hurt KORO
-    - Users must use the heating panel card to activate this
-    - This attack redirection has a chance of exposing KORO by removing its shield, at which point players can attack KORO with their energy weapons
-- When a supercooling attack is going on, users should be notified on screen that they can stop the attack and hurt KORO if they open the cooling vents (or whatever makes sense; not sure if cooling vents make sense for this lol); which can be done by going to the cooling vents panel and interacting with it
+- When a supercooling attack is going on, users should be notified on screen that they can redirect the cold to KORO
-    - Users myst use the cooling panel card to activate this
-    - This attack redirection has a chance of exposing KORO by removing its shield, at which point players can attack KORO with their energy weapons
-- When a player gets a maintenance card, they can run over the maintenance panel and use it to expose KORO for a limited amount of time, at which point they can fire their energy weapons to hurt KORO
 - Whenever KORO gets exposed, we should pop up some kind of alert on screen

-### Thoughts
-- There are lots of alerts and text to show on screen... we need a really solid UI that makes sense and doesn't look cluttered, and that will work even on mobile
-- We need an audio manager / announcer system
-    - KORO's speech is different from this.
-The announcer system is essentially part of the biodome system overall and will have a different voice
-- KORO can already talk, but this only works when testing in production because audio URIs need to be accessible from Hytopia's servers, and localhost obviously isn't reachable by an external computer
-- We'll have attacks with special effects that need to trigger global audio, UI changes, and player effects
-- We'll have panels and actions that players can take the also have an impact on the game
-- We also need an item spawner that can follow our rules

 ### Loose game loop
 A loose game loop might look something like this: